thebaldgeek/thebaldgeek.github.io/SDRReceiver.md

 (This will also leave your current Jaero install untouched and so you can always go back if you miss the old ways).

 Now, the real key seems to be how to start Jaero.
-I don't know what satellite you are looking at, so I don't know how many VFO's are in your ini file.
-Just keep in mind you need to start as many Jaeros as you have VFOs in your .ini file.
+I don't know what satellite you are looking at, so I don't know how many VFO's you will need in your ini file.
+Just keep in mind you need to start as many Jaeros as you have VFOs in your SDRR .ini file.
 (You don't have to, but it would be nice to get all the data right?).

 *IN THE SAME* folder as Jaero, create a new text file, I called mine `startJaero.bat`